 There is evidence suggesting that radiological parameters may be predictive of hemorrhage risk.
 A complex combination of variables may predict the risk for hemorrhage from an AVM.
 Some studies have noted that patients with seizures may be at slightly higher risk for hemorrhage, but this has not been noted consistently.
-Ha.18 There are also data that suggest that prior hemorrhage is a strong predictor of hemorrhage.
-Small AVM size in terms of maximal diameter smay also be a predictor for higher risk of hemorrhage; however, these are level IV data and have not been noted consistently.
-Ha.23 Feeding artery pressures may also be related to bleeding risk.
-AVMs in a periventricular or intraventricular location may also be at increased risk, Mo.31 although this has not been found consistently, and location was not found to be a risk factor in another large series.
+There are also data that suggest that prior hemorrhage is a strong predictor of hemorrhage.
+Small AVM size in terms of maximal diameter or volume may also be a predictor for higher risk of hemorrhage; however, these are level IV data and have not been noted consistently.
+Feeding artery pressures may also be related to bleeding risk.
+AVMs in a periventricular or intraventricular location may also be at increased risk, although this has not been found consistently, and location was not found to be a risk factor in another large series.

-Characteristics of the venous drainage system, including presence of deep venous drainage, have been reported to be a predictor of presentation with hemorrhage^{33-35} or occurrence of hemorrhage during follow-up in cases initially presenting with or without hemorrhage.23 The angiographic characteristics of an AVM are complex.
+Characteristics of the venous drainage system, including presence of deep venous drainage, have been reported to be a predictor of presentation with hemorrhage33-35 or occurrence of hemorrhage during follow-up in cases initially presenting with or without hemorrhage.
+The angiographic characteristics of an AVM are complex.
 There are likely both arterial and venous factors that are predictive of an increased risk of hemorrhage, although studies are not definite.
-In one retrospective study (level V data), independent predictors of presentation with hemorrhage included central venous drainage, intranidal aneurysm, and periventricular or intraventricular location.30
+In one retrospective study (level V data), independent predictors of presentation with hemorrhage included central venous drainage, intranidal aneurysm, and periventricular or intraventricular location.

-In another study,33 univariate analysis predictors of presentation with hemorrhage included deep venous drainage, arterial supply via perforators, intranidal aneurysms, multiple aneurysms, vertebrobasilar supply, and basal ganglia location.
-Single draining vein, impaired venous drainage, and deep venous drainage alone were factors in another study.34 Both of the latter studies examined features retrospectively associated with hemorrhage rather than risk factors of future hemorrhage, and these studies lacked multivariate analyses.
-Impaired venous drainage was not an important factor in 2 other studies,^{30,33} nor was a single draining vein.33 Presence of a venous varix was also not predictive of hemorrhage.^{14,33,34}
+In another study, univariate analysis predictors of presentation with hemorrhage included deep venous drainage, arterial supply via perforators, intranidal aneurysms, multiple aneurysms, vertebrobasilar supply, and basal ganglia location.
+Single draining vein, impaired venous drainage, and deep venous drainage alone were factors in another study.
+Both of the latter studies examined features retrospectively associated with hemorrhage rather than risk factors of future hemorrhage, and these studies lacked multivariate analyses.
+Impaired venous drainage was not an important factor in 2 other studies, nor was a single draining vein.
+Presence of a venous varix was also not predictive of hemorrhage.

-The nature of the arterial system may also be important; detection of intranidal or saccular aneurysms appears to be an important finding. ^{21,30,36} When selected clinical factors are combined, a profile for risk of hemorrhage may be developed.
+The nature of the arterial system may also be important; detection of intranidal or saccular aneurysms appears to be an important finding.
+When selected clinical factors are combined, a profile for risk of hemorrhage may be developed.
 One such approach used history of prior hemorrhage, angiographic presence of a single draining vein, and diffuse AVM morphology.
-The lowest-risk group (risk of 1.0% per year) had no history of prior hemorrhage and >1 draining vein in a compact nidus, whereas the highest-risk group (8.9% per year) comprised those who had a prior hemorrhage, a single draining vein, and/or a diffuse nidus.37 given age with a specific AVM compares with the risk of treatment.
-The answer to this comparison typically dictates the final recommendation of whether to treat an AVM and, if so, how to treat it (lowest risk/highest efficacy technique).
-In the next sections, we will discuss the various treatment modalities and recommendations for usage.
+The lowest-risk group (risk of 1.0% per year) had no history of prior hemorrhage and >1 draining vein in a compact nidus, whereas the highest-risk group (8.9% per year) comprised those who had a prior hemorrhage, a single draining vein, and/or a diffuse nidus.